GlasslabGames/Platform/servers/README.md

                3. Access Control: Standard port password "glasslab"
                4. Replicas: uncheck "Enable"
                5. Click Create button at bottom of modal.
-           3. Click "Create New Data Bucket" again
-               1. Name: "glasslab_webapp"
-               2. RAM Quota: 100MB to 512MB this depends on how much ram you have free on your system.
-The higher the number the faster the data can be accessed.
-               3. Access Control: Standard port password "glasslab"
-               4. Replicas: uncheck "Enable"
-               5. Click Create button at bottom of modal.
 7. Installation Complete

 Running the app